Dumisani21/Dumisani21/README.md

 * [Link to Project 2]
 * [Link to Project 3]

-I'm always looking for new ways to learn and grow, so please don't hesitate to reach out to me if you have any questions or suggestions.
+### Get in touch

-### Contact Me
+I'm always looking for new opportunities to collaborate and learn.
+If you have any questions or suggestions, please feel free to reach out to me:

 * LinkedIn: [Your LinkedIn Profile URL]
 * Twitter: [Your Twitter Profile URL]